zimaxnet/orb-game/README.md

 ## 🆕 Changelog

+### 2024-12-19
+- **NEW FEATURE**: Added close button (✕) to news panel in Orb Game - users can now easily exit news view and return to orb exploration
+- **PERPLEXITY API FIX**: Updated backend to use correct `sonar` model name instead of outdated model names
+- **BACKEND DEPLOYMENT**: Successfully rebuilt and deployed backend with working Perplexity API integration

 ### 2024-07-17
 - **MAJOR UPDATE**: Positive News system now fetches, stores, and serves fresh, positive news stories by category from Perplexity Sonar, with TTS audio, using MongoDB for caching and fast response.
 See new API endpoint `/api/orb/positive-news/:category`.